musl/ModText/README.md

 ## What?
 This watch face builds for the Fenix 5x Plus.
-It's my first watch face written with their awful, invented language.
+It's my first watch face written with their invented language.

 ## What does it look like?
 ![Screen Shot](screenshot.png)